 How is the mix different from other products?

 The herbs mix from Provence is commonly confused with other products that are on the market.
-While it has a similar mix as Italian seasoning, it is different.
+While it has a similar composition as Italian seasoning, it is different.
 Italian seasoning includes rosemary, oregano, thyme, and basil.
 The seasoning from Provence includes the use of savory.
 Depending on the version, it may also include sage, lavender, or fennel.

 Exploring the Herb Mix

 You can learn more about the herb mix by watching this video.
 It gives you a little history about how the spice mix was made and how Julia Child was the one who helped to popularize it with chefs around the world.
 You can learn some of the different ways to incorporate it into foods, too, such as in grilled items and soups.
-Adding the herb mix to make
+Adding the herb mix to make a

 You can choose to use the herbs from Provence in all sorts of exciting ways.
 It’s a staple when you’re cooking French cuisine, though you can use it however you see fit.